cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 On the other hand, the previously calculated portfolio values have to be saved and loaded in a separate file.
 In the future, the tradestop analysis part will be deferred to Java, such that `pipeline.py` is only used for online training.

+## TODO

+- when checking if tradestop is bigger than 0 for the first time, it will always be false, because before that, any tradestop from the previous period will be used up.
+Then, it checks if longSMA activates a potential tradestop.
+If it a new tradestop is activated again, then it is good.
+But this also means, that at least once, an unfavourable trade will be executed and potentially result in losses.
+It should be checked if a peek is possible to avoid doing that one unfavourable trade.
+Thus, that one single trade between two tradestops is avoided.

 ## GET STARTED
 ### INSTALLATION
 - tensorflow=2.9.1